AlfaroMiguel/FOAAST/README.md

 # What is FOOAST?

-FOAAST is an application that serves as a Throttler for the original [FOAAS app](https://foaas.com/), it will block the request if an user makes more than a specific number of calls within a period of time.
+FOAAST is an application that serves as a Throttler for the original [FOAAS](https://foaas.com/), it will block the request if an user makes more than a specific number of calls within a period of time.

 # How to run it locally?